jlegatheaux/RC2020-assignments/assignment-3/README.md

 # Assignment 3: File Transfers in parallel using TCP and HTTP
-The assignment and guidelines above are not in its final version.
+**Note**: The assignment and guidelines below are not in its final version.
 Final version will be available soon.

 ## A robust client to download content from multiple HTTP servers